 Tutorial grade - Read, prepare, engage!
 Test your ideas in the tutorial space with your peers and tutor.
 Your grade will reflect both the quantity and quality of your own contributions in tutorial over the year, in balance with your ability to listen to and engage with other students' comments.
+Ten-minute quizzes scattered throughout the year will be rolled into your final tutorial grade.
 Attendance will be taken every week in tutorial.